nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/client t/friend`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 r/supplier`

+**Info:** NetConnect checks for unique profiles by its NAME, PHONE and EMAIL.
+It does not allow you to create two profiles with identical name, phone number and email.

+### Deleting a person : `delete`

+Deletes the specified person from the address book.

+Format: `delete [n/NAME] [i/ID]`

+* Deletes the person with the specified `NAME` or `ID`.
+* If there are more than one person with the specified `NAME`, `ID` has to be used.
+* `ID` refers to the unique identification number assigned to each person when first added to the list.
+* `ID` **must refer to a person that exist within NetConnect**.

+Examples:
+* `delete i/2` deletes the person with an ID of 2 in the address book.
+* `delete n/John Doe` deletes the person with the name John Doe.

+**Info:** Instead of completely deleting the profile from the database, NetConnect does a soft delete of the profile instead.
+What this means is that the profile still exists in the database, but is marked as inactive, and will not appear in your current list or searches.

+### Adding a Remark to a Person : `remark`

+Adds a remark to a person in the address book.

+Format: `remark ID r/REMARK`

+* Adds a remark to the person with the specified `ID`.
+* `ID` refers to the unique identification number assigned to each person when first added to the list.
+* `ID` **must refer to a person that exist within NetConnect**.
+* You can remove a remark from a person by typing `rmark ID` without specifying any remarks after it.

+Examples:
+* `remark 1 r/John is a very good client` Adds a remark to the person with ID of 1.
+* `remark 2 ` Removes the remark from the person with ID of 2.

 ### Listing all persons : `list`